 How to Create Answers Using the STAR Method

-Let’s break down each component of the STAR method and learn the best way to craft compelling stories.
+Let’s break down each component of the STAR method and learn how to tell a story that stands out.

 We’ll use an example of a retail sales associate being asked the following question: “Tell me about a time when you initiated a successful project or an idea.”